-Royal Foundation, has been launched.
-This new online gateway brings together resources, training and information to help any organisation, including NHS trusts, support the mental health needs of their workforce.
-Mental health is one of the pillars of the NHS Health and Wellbeing Framework, launched in May by NHS England, NHS Improvement and NHS Employers.
-Patient and public involvement in revalidation The Academy of Medical Royal Colleges is undertaking a UK-wide survey to update their December 2017 report on patient and public involvement in revalidation-recognising the important contribution it can make to revalidation processes and to encourage organisations to increase the opportunities for lay involvement at national, regional and local level.
-Information Medical Director Contribute your ideas, experiences and insights to the long-term plan for the NHS the NHS is working on a plan setting out its ambitions for improvement over the next decade, and plans to meet them over the five years of the new funding settlement.
-This month, NHSI are looking to help stimulate ideas and understand views across three key themes - life stage, clinical priorities and enablers of improvement.
-Each covers several different areas which NHSI believe have the greatest potential to deliver improvements to the way the NHS provides care.
-Through a new discussion guide and online form NHSI provide an overview of some of the key challenges and a series of questions to answer.
-Please submit your response by 30 September.
-Information Director of Strategy & Improvement Model Hospital trust ambassadors programme relaunch This week NHSI relaunched the Model Hospital trust ambassadors programme.
-You can benefit from previews and learning opportunities, help shape and influence the Model Hospital, and be a champion within your trust.
-To sign up to the programme please email nhsi.modelhospital@nhs.net.
-Information Director of Finance & Performance
+Royal Foundation, has be online gateway brings to training and information to organisation, including N mental health needs of the Mental health is one of the Health and Wellbeing Fra May by NHS England, NE NHS Employers. gether resources, o help any HS trusts, support the neir workforce. ne pillars of the NHS amework , launched in Patient and public invo revalidationThe Academy of Medical undertaking a UK-wide s their December 2017 rep public involvement in rev recognising the importan make to revalidation proc encourage organisations opportunities for lay invol regional and local level.
+Royal Colleges is urvey to update ort on patient and alidation - t contribution it can cesses and to to increase the Information Medical Director Contribute your ideas, insights to the long-ter the NHS is working on a ambitions for improveme decade, and plans to me years of the new funding This month, NHSI are loo ideas and understand vie themes - life stage, clinic enablers of improvement different areas which NH greatest potential to deliv way the NHS provides ca Through a new discussio NHSI provide an overvier challenges and a series of Please submit your respon m plan for the NHS plan setting out its nt over the next et them over the five settlement. bking to help stimulate ews across three key cal priorities and .
+Each covers several SI believe have the ver improvements to the are.
+In guide and online form w of some of the key of questions to answer.
+Information Director of Strategy & Improvement Model Hospital trust an programme relaunch This week NHSI relaunch trust ambassadors progra from previews and learni shape and influence the a champion within your th To sign up to the program email nhsi.modelhospital ned the Model Hospital amme.
+You can benefit ng opportunities, help Model Hospital, and be rust. nme please Information Director of Finance & Performance

 Words Save Lives campaign This Organ Donation Week, (3-9 September) NHS Blood and Transplant is asking people to talk about organ donation with their families.
-You can help support Organ Donation Week in the following ways: Information Director of Strategy & Improvement New impact report on falls and fragility fractures The report explores how NICE guidance has been implemented by the healthcare system and what progress has been made to improve outcomes for those at risk of falls and fragility fractures.
-This is the fourth in a series of impact reports which review how NICE recommendations have been used in priority areas of the health and care system.
-These impact reports are based on data from national audits, reports, survey and indicator frameworks that show the uptake of the guidance and quality statement measures.
-Professor Gillian Leng, NICE's Deputy Chief Executive and Director of Health and Social Care recently shared her thoughts about the report.
-Information Director of Nursing Call to participate in a Delphi study on asepsis and aseptic technique The RCN is undertaking a programme of work on asepsis and aseptic technique because of the recent Glove Awareness Week pilot.
+You can help support Organ Donation Week in the following ways: use the campaign press release share content online from @NHSOrganDonor display campaign materials in your trust support Organ Donation Week events in your trust or organise your own share your donation decision with your loved ones and ask them if they want to be a donor A range of Words Save Lives campaign materials are available to download- you will find a range of videos, digital assets and social media posts.
+Information Director of Strategy & Improvement New impact report on falls and fragility fracturesThe reportExplores how NICEguidance has been implemented by the healthcare system and what progress has been made to improve outcomes for those at risk of falls and fragility fractures.This is the fourth in a series of impact reports which review how NICE recommendations have Information Director of Nursing Call to participate in a Delphi study on asepsis and aseptic technique The RCN is undertaking a programme of work on asepsis and aseptic technique because of the recent Glove Awareness Week pilot.
 A Delphi study will start this month to support a better understanding of current challenges in practice and the RCN are inviting directors and deputy directors of nursing to participate and share with their nursing teams.
 Information Director of Nursing